max-fatouros/json-to-toml/README.md

 # json-to-toml
 Converts JSON to TOML format.
 Preserves ordering.

-Converts the values of keys named "note" into comments, replaces null-types with comments.
+Converts the values from keys named "note" into comments, replaces null-types with comments.
 ### Example
 <table>
 <tr>